Scalar Casimir effects in a Lorentz violation scenario induced by the presence of constant vectors: Investigating Lorentz symmetry violation in the Casimir effect

-As we can see, for this case the modification on the Casimir energy due to the LV is more delicate.
-It appears as a multiplicative factor through the factor, $\sqrt{1+\lambda_1}$, but also it is present in the integrand function through the parameter $b=a/\sqrt{1-\lambda_2}$.
+As we can see, in this case the modification of the Casimir energy due to the LV is more delicate.
+It appears as a multiplicative factor through the term $\sqrt{1+\lambda_1}$, but it is also present in the integrand through the parameter $b=a/\sqrt{1-\lambda_2}$.
+Using the expansion $(e^{x}-1)^{-1}=\sum_{l=1}^\infty e^{-lx}$, we can express \eqref{int3a} in terms of an infinite sum of modified Bessel functions,